madprime/madprime.github.io/_posts/2018-10-24-from-personal-data-to-collective-power.md

 And even better, some of them might say "No thanks."
-And this is great because the decision is not being made for the group as a whole, and you can ask for things that might not have been possible if had been something that you needed to authorize for the whole group at once, where you end up in a "lowest common denominator" situation.
+And this is great because the decision is not being made for the group as a whole, and you can ask for things that might not have been possible if was something that you need to authorize for the whole group at once, where you end up in a "lowest common denominator" situation.

 <img style="float:right; max-width: 400px; width:50%; margin-left: 10px;" src="{{site.baseurl}}/images/mydata2018-slide-26.png">

 Another potential benefit that we might not realize when there's gatekeeping with the data holders is that data's not finite.
 What if many people could be asking?
 What if you made it easy?
-I think if we gathered enough people with the right system, we can make it easy to authorize sharing with multiple places.
+I think that if we gathered enough people with the right system, we can make it easy to authorize sharing with multiple places.
 When we focus a lot on how we're going to manage data management or sharing with specific entities, we sometimes forget that we don't need just one model, that I can share my data with this institution, and that project, and that data commons.
 And I don't have to be exclusive.
 We don't have to be putting our eggs in one basket.

 <img style="float:right; max-width: 400px; width:50%; margin-left: 10px;" src="{{site.baseurl}}/images/mydata2018-slide-28.png">

 Data can be combined.
 This is something that those original data holders don't get to do.
-You can aggregate through the individual combinations that were not previously naturally occurring.
+You can aggregate through the individual disperse data, combinations that were not previously naturally occurring.
 You can take genome data and combine it with your Twitter data!
 I'm not really sure whether there's any genetic variants predicting whether I'm going to use emojis -- but the imagine might run wild here on things that we can combine, that we couldn't combine before.
 You may be able to do new things that weren't possible.

 <img style="float:right; max-width: 400px; width:50%; margin-left: 10px;" src="{{site.baseurl}}/images/mydata2018-slide-33.png">